List of United States federal judges killed in office

+Assassinations

 John P. Slough

 John P. Slough was appointed by President Andrew Johnson to serve as chief justice of the New Mexico Territorial Supreme Court.
-In 1867 William Logan Rynerson, a member of the Territorial Legislative Council, took part in a campaign to denigrate the judge, and authored a resolution in the legislature to have the judge removed, leading Slough to slander Rynerson publicly.
+In 1867, William Logan Rynerson, a member of the Territorial Legislative Council, took part in a campaign to denigrate the judge, and authored a resolution in the legislature to have the judge removed, leading Slough to slander Rynerson publicly.
 On December 15, 1867, Rynerson drew a gun on the judge in Santa Fe, New Mexico, and said, "Take it back".
 Slough exclaimed, "Shoot and be damned!" and Rynerson fired.
 Mortally wounded, Slough drew a derringer but was unable to fire.
 He died two days later.

-In a mockery of a trial, Rynerson was found not guilty (by reason of self-defense), an example of the growing power of what became known as the Republican controlled Santa Fe Ring.
+At his trial, Rynerson was found not guilty (by reason of self-defense), an example of the growing power of what became known as the Republican controlled Santa Fe Ring.
 Outcries for a nonpartisan investigation were ignored over the protests of friends in New Mexico, Denver, and Cincinnati.
-The historian Richard Henry Brown says that the murder of Slough "helped affirm the position of New Mexico as 'apparently the only place where assassination became an integral part of the political system.'"
+Historian Richard Henry Brown says that the murder of Slough "helped affirm the position of New Mexico as 'apparently the only place where assassination became an integral part of the political system.'"

 John H. Wood Jr.

 John H. Wood Jr. was appointed by President Richard Nixon to the United States District Court for the Western District of Texas.
 He was assassinated on May 29, 1979, by Charles Harrelson in the parking lot outside Wood's home in San Antonio, Texas.
-Harrelson was convicted of killing Wood, having been hired to do so by drug dealer Jamiel Chagra of El Paso.
+Harrelson was convicted of killing Wood, having been hired to do so by drug dealer Jamiel Chagra of El Paso, Texas.
 Wood — nicknamed "Maximum John" because of his reputation for handing down long sentences for drug offenses — was originally scheduled to have Chagra appear before him on the day of his murder, but the trial had been delayed.

 Richard J. Daronco

 Richard J. Daronco was appointed by President Ronald Reagan to the United States District Court for the Southern District of New York.
-In April 1988, Judge Daronco presided over a bench trial in a sex discrimination and sexual harassment case, in which the plaintiff represented herself.
+In April 1988, Daronco presided over a bench trial in a sex discrimination and sexual harassment case, in which the plaintiff represented herself.
 On May 19, 1988, Daronco issued a written decision holding in the defendant employer's favor and dismissing the case.
-On May 21, 1988, Charles L. Koster, a retired New York City police officer and the father of the unsuccessful plaintiff, shot and killed Judge Daronco while the judge was doing yardwork at his home in Pelham, New York.
+On May 21, 1988, Charles L. Koster, a retired New York City police officer and the father of the unsuccessful plaintiff, shot and killed Daronco while the judge was doing yardwork at his home in Pelham, New York.
 Koster then committed suicide.